Dreyannz/AutoScriptVPS/README.md

 # Deb7AutoScriptVPS

-Deb7AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed in setting up your VPS
+Deb7AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed and user involvement in setting up your VPS

 ## Services Included in Deb7AutoScriptVPS